LATEST ARTICLE

 Eliminates a Fear of Failure:

-Growth mindset fosters the environment however, where team members do not experience fears of making mistakes.
+A growth mindset fosters the environment, however, where team members do not experience fears of making mistakes.
 This is comforting in that it enhances people’s willingness to attempt novel ideas in such circumstances.

 Promotes Learning: